ImperialCollegeLondon/spear-tools/README.md

 ## Installation

-We assume that the conda is installed.
+We assume that conda is installed.
 If not follow the instruction [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

 ```bash
 # First clone the repo